cuhsat/RetroPie-Silent/README.md

 ## Additional Files
 ### SysVinit
-This repository also contains the files `shutdown.c.diff` and `initreq.h.diff` to remove any broadcast warnings from the `shutdown` command. *Never* apply these diffs to any multi user system!
+This repository also contains the files `shutdown.c.diff` and `initreq.h.diff` to remove any broadcast warnings from the `shutdown` command. *NEVER* apply these diffs to any multi-user system!

 ### EmulationStation
-This repository also contains the file `Window.cpp.diff` to remove the splash screen from EmulationStation (which normaly can not be disabled by design [1]).
+This repository also contains the file `Window.cpp.diff` to remove the splash screen from EmulationStation (which normally can not be disabled by design [1]).

 ----
 [1] https://github.com/Aloshi/EmulationStation/issues/203